boostkpi/boostkpi.github.io/_posts/2023-09-19-BoostKPI-optimizes-LTV-to-CAC-continuously.md

 ---
 layout: post
-title:  "Why the LTV to CAC Ratio is Crucial and How BoostKPI Helps You Master It"
+title:  "Master the key ratio of LTV to CAC"
 categories: [ Overview ]
 image: assets/images/business-decisions-amico.svg
 alt: "Mastering the LTV to CAC Ratio with BoostKPI.
 Business Illustrations by StorySet"